bemasc/risav/draft-xu-ipsecme-risav.md

 Basically, at the source AS Border Router, RISAV adds a MAC (Message Authentication Code) to each outgoing packet that proves ownership of the packet's source address.
 At the recipient's ASBR, RISAV verifies and removes this MAC from the incoming traffic, recovering the unmodified original packet.
 The MAC is located in the Integrity Check Value (ICV) field of a modified IPsec AH or as part of the standard IPsec ESP payload.

 RISAV uses modified IPsec AH for authentication of the IP source address by default.
-It uses ESP-NULL encryption when using IPsec ESP.
+When using IPsec ESP, RISAV permits the two ASes to negotiate any cipher, including ESP_NULL.

 # Control Plane